Tour de France protest after spectator crash: Everything you need to know

 Belgian cyclist Philippe Gilbert said in a video posted to Twitter that riders had analyzed the route and saw that the final stretch -- where one of the three crashes took place -- was dangerous.
 To discourage a dangerous sprint along the hazardous final stretch, they requested that rider times be stopped three kilometers from the finish line.
 The request was rejected the day of the race by Union Cycliste Internationale, cycling's governing body, Gilbert said.

-UCI president David Lappartient rejected criticisms on unsafe planning.
+UCI President David Lappartient rejected criticisms on unsafe planning.
 "The majority of crashes are due to a lack of attention but I can understand [the riders], they are so stressed out during the entire day," he said after stage 3.
 "And inevitably it's edgy, everybody wants to be [at the front], and there's not enough space for everybody.
 But I don't think one should blame that on the route."